 A retelling of the ancient Irish myth of King Lir, his four children and his powerful wife Aoife.

 Many years ago in ancient Ireland, lived a King and ruler of the sea called Lir.
 He had a beautiful wife, called Eva, who gave him four children – eldest son Aodh, a daughter called Fionnula, and twin boys, Fiachra and Conn.

 Aoife loved the children and Lir at first, but soon she became very jealous of the time that King spent with Aodh, Fionnula, Fiachra, and Conn.
 She wanted to have all of his attention for herself.
 One day, she took the children to swim in a lake while the sun was hot in the sky.
-When they got there and children took to the water, Aoife used her powers to cast a spell over children, which would turn them all into beautiful swans.
+When they got there and the children took to the water, Aoife used her powers to cast a spell over the children, which would turn them all into beautiful swans.

 She knew that if she killed children, their ghosts would haunt her forever, so instead, she cast this spell, forcing them to live as swans for 900 years - three hundred on Lake Derravaragh, three hundred on Straits of Moyle, and three hundred more on Isle of Inish Glora.
 The spell would only be broken when children heard the ringing of a bell and the arrival of St. Patrick in Ireland.

 But Aoife’s spell had not taken away children’s voices, and so it was that these four beautiful swans could sing beautiful songs and were able to tell their father what had happened to them.
-Lir, who had been searching for his children, came down to the lake and saw Fionnuala, now a swan, who told him of spell cast on them by Aoife.
+Lir, who had been searching for his children, came down to the lake and saw Fionnuala, now a swan, who told him of a spell cast on them by Aoife.
 Enraged, he banished Aoife into the mist, and she was never seen again.